The potential for complex computational models of aging: Introduction: Challenges of Studying Aging

 \section{Introduction: Challenges of Studying Aging}

 Computational models are essential to make state-of-the-art predictions or to understand mechanisms within complex non-linear, stochastic, and interconnected systems such as the economy, the weather, or the climate.
-In this section we outline how aging organisms are also complex, interconnected systems.
-In particular, we highlight some challenges of understanding aging -- and so also of modelling aging.
+In this section we outline how aging organisms also represent complex, interconnected dynamical systems that are challenging to study.

 Aging populations exhibit increasing mortality rates.
 For humans, the risk of dying increases approximately exponentially for older ages -- the famous Gompertz law of mortality \citep{Kirkwood2015}.
-Before death, individual health can be assessed in many ways.
+Before death, individual health can be assessed and summarized in many ways.
 One such measure is provided by the Frailty Index (FI) which is the proportion of ``things wrong'' from a large selection of possible age-related deficits of health and function \citep{Mitnitski2001}.
 The FI is robust, flexible, and is strongly correlated with various outcome measures including mortality \citep{Rockwood2005, Evans2014}.
 Alternatively, Biological Age (BA) is an ``effective age'' defined in terms of an individual's health, often using molecular aspects of health such as epigenetic methylation \citep{Hannum2013, Horvath2013, Levine2020}.
 Other summary measures of health have been developed, including allostatic load \citep{McEwen1993}, and physiological disregulation \citep{Milot2014}.
-Different summary measures of health are not necessarily strongly correlated with each other at the individual level \citep{Li2020}, though we expect them all to be associated with future adverse health outcomes.
+Different summary measures of health are not necessarily strongly correlated with each other at the individual level \citep{Li2020}, indicating that aging is a multi-dimensional process.

 As assessed by the FI, the distribution of health measures broadens with age, corresponding to distinctive individual trajectories of health \citep{Rockwood2004}.
 Worsening health over an individual's life is a random process, and is described as a stochastic accumulation of damage.
 It is thought that this damage underlies the increased mortality with age that is characterized by Gompertz's law \citep{Gavrilov2001}.